sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 # 5.1 Security Testing

-In May of 2018, a [Code Injection Vulnerability was discovered in the Desktop Signal app](https://thehackernews.com/2018/05/signal-desktop-hacking.html).
+In May of 2018, a [Code Injection Vulnerability was discovered in the Desktop version of the Signal app](https://thehackernews.com/2018/05/signal-desktop-hacking.html).
 An attacker could execute code on a victim's machine by sending a specially crafted message.
-The victim's app would hand over the `/etc/passwd` file, and even send all the chats in plain text, _without any human intervention_!
+Depending on the payload, the victim's app could be made to hand over the `/etc/passwd` file, or even send all the chats in plain text, _without any human intervention_!
 This was ironic since Signal is known for its end-to-end encryption feature.
+Since that time, [multiple vulnerabilities](https://www.cvedetails.com/vulnerability-list/vendor_id-17912/Signal.html) have been discovered in the app (specifically, its Desktop version), which Signal has been quick to fix.

-*Why did this vulnerability exist, and how could we have avoided it?
+*Why did these vulnerabilities exist, and what could they have done to prevent it?
 In this chapter, we answer these questions and introduce the concept of security testing.*

 After reading this chapter, you should be able to:
 - Explain the key difference between traditional software testing and security testing,